Should you take a piano exam as an adult student?

-For instance, Grade 1 and 2 I would consider beginner level.
-Grade 3 is late beginner.
-Grade 4 is early intermediate level.
-Grade 5 is intermediate level.
+For instance, Grade 1 and 2 I would consider late beginner level*.
+Grade 3 is early intermediate.
+Grade 4 and 5 are intermediate levels.
 Grade 6 is late intermediate, Grade 7 is early advanced.
 Grade 8 is advanced.

 Benchmarking against other pianists across the globe

 All exams are scored, which results in a pass, a pass with merit or a pass with distinction (some boards use different terminology).

 For instance: a “pass” means you are probably on the lower end of competence for that grade.
 A “pass with merit” means you’re on par with the average student whereas a distinction means you’ve demonstrated a thorough understanding of what it is required to play that grade level